OmarMiniesy/Notes/DevOps/Terraform/Resources.md

 - When an infrastructure object is created, it is saved in the *state*.
 - When new resources are added, or old resources are modified, Terraform updates the state with the new configurations.

+Some resources need to be used in relationship with other resources, meaning that they need to be processed before other resources are processed.
+- This is called a dependency, and these are handled automatically by Terraform.

 > Full documentation [here](https://developer.hashicorp.com/terraform/language/resources).

 ---